Supporting Rural Health

 Strong and Vibrant Rural Communities

-With over 600,000 New Zealanders living and working in rural areas, Mobile Health continues to focus on enhancing rural health and wellbeing.
-Our services directly support patients by providing equity of access as well as supporting the rural health workforce with access to training, education and continuing professional development.
+With more 750,000 New Zealanders living and working in rural areas, Mobile Health continues to focus on enhancing rural health and wellbeing.
+Our services directly support patients by providing equity of access, as well as supporting the rural health workforce with access to training, education and continuing professional development.

-REFLECTING THE COMMUNITIES WHERE WE OPERATE, 62% OF PATIENTS SELF-IDENTIFIED AS NEW ZEALAND EUROPEAN & 29.3% MAORI.
-IN SOME HOST SITES 80% OF PATIENTS IDENTIFIED AS MAORI
+REFLECTING THE COMMUNITIES WHERE WE OPERATE, 62% OF PATIENTS SELF-IDENTIFIED AS NEW ZEALAND EUROPEAN and 29.3% MAORI.
+IN SOME HOST SITES 80% OF PATIENTS IDENTIFIED AS MAORI.

 In June 2018 Minister for Rural Communities, Damien O’Connor, launched a Rural Proofing Policy to ensure policy-makers take into account the unique factors affecting rural communities, such as distance from vital services, isolation and a reliance on the primary sector for employment.

-All services provided by Mobile Heath are funded through a contract with the Ministry of Health.
-The most recent contract runs to 30 June 2022.
-The Ministry of Health says “We are pleased to continue supporting Mobile Health and its work with District Health Boards.
-For many New Zealanders, having the opportunity to receive care on the bus, closer to home makes their electives care journey a better experience.
-The bus also provides support and capacity to our District Health Boards and health workforce, particularly in rural communities.
-We look forward to working with Mobile Health during the current contract period”
+All services provided by Mobile Heath are funded through a contract with Manatū Hauora Ministry of Health.
+The most recent contract runs to 30 June 2025.
+The Manatū Hauora Ministry of Health says “We are pleased to continue supporting Mobile Health and its work with Te Whatu Ora – Health New Zealand.
+For many New Zealanders, having the opportunity to receive care on the surgical unit, closer to home makes their electives care journey a better experience.
+The surgical unit also provides support and capacity to Te Whatu Ora – Health NZ and health workforce, particularly in rural communities.
+We look forward to working with Mobile Health during the current contract period.”

-We maintain close working relationship with all District Health Boards to determine surgical specialties for each town and also allocate patients to the mobile surgical unit’s operating lists based on prioritised clinical need.
+We maintain a close working relationship with Te Whatu Ora – Health New Zealand regional hospitals to determine surgical specialties for each town and also allocate patients to the mobile surgical unit’s operating lists based on prioritised clinical need.

-Used effectively and efficiently, this additional capacity can significantly help DHB’s meet their elective surgery targets.
+Used effectively and efficiently, this additional capacity can significantly help Te Whatu Ora – Health New Zealand meet its elective surgery targets.

 Working Alongside Host Sites